-The Complete Guide To Your Square Balance, Square Card, & Instant Deposit Options
+The Complete Guide To Your Square Checking Account, & Instant Transfer Options

 Table of Contents

-Square wants you to start thinking of your Square balance as the “home to your business’s money,” but what does that really mean for you?
+Square wants you to start thinking of your Square Checking account as the “home to your business’s money,” but what does that really mean for you?

 The Square Debit Card is how your Square balance acts more like a traditional bank account, so let’s start there.

-Using The Square Business Debit Card With Your Square Balance
+Using The Square Debit Card With Your Square Checking Account

 Keep in mind you won’t automatically get a Square Debit Card sent to you when you open an account; you’ll have to order one.
-You can order yours from the Square App or from your Online Square Dashboard if you’re on a computer.
+You can order yours from the Square Point of Sale App or from your Online Square Dashboard if you’re on a computer.
 You’ll have some options in personalization and then you’ll verify your shipping address.
-The card will get to you in a week to a week and a half.
+The card will get to you in a week to a week and a half, but you can access your virtual card immediately and make purchases with Apple Pay or Google Pay.

 Square does not require you to link a bank account to order a Square Card.
 But to transfer or cash out funds to your external account, of course, you will need a linked bank account.

-One perk of using the card is that it allows you to categorize your personal and business transactions by creating labels and changing the labels you assign from the Square app or your Square Dashboard.
+One perk of having a checking account with Square is that it allows you to categorize your personal and business transactions by creating labels and changing the labels you assign from the Square app or your Square Dashboard.

 Also, if you use Square Payroll, for example, you can use your current Square Balance to pay your team right from your account without having to transfer anything to a separate bank.

+There are no recurring fees for Square Checking, no minimum balance fees, no service fees, no monthly maintenance fees, no overdraft fees.
 Additionally, Square does not charge any ATM fees, but any ATM provider may charge for withdrawal, as they do.
-If you link your Square Card with your bank account, a next-day transfer is free, but it still costs 1.5% for instant transfers — just like it does from any Square balance.
+If you link your Square Debit Card with your bank account, a next-day transfer is free, but it still costs 1.5% for instant transfers — just like it does from any Square balance.
 (More on instant transfers to a bank account coming up.)

-While there are no fees specific to using the card, we did find a discount, however.
-Using a Square Card at another Square business gets you an automatic 2.75% instant discount.
+While there are no fees specific to using your account, we did find a discount, however.
+Using a Square Debit Card at another Square business gets you an automatic 2.75% instant discount.
 Sure, isn’t a huge amount, but it does spread goodwill and helps support other small businesses.

 Square Spending Limits

-The Square Card does have some spending limits that you may need to keep in mind:
+The Square Debit Card does have some spending limits that you may need to keep in mind:

 - $10,000 per transaction